A battery-resistor analogy for further insights on measurement uncertainties: Standard deviation of the mean: the uncertainty of the mean value

 where $V_k$ ($k= 1,2,..., n$) are the mean values of voltages of each individual battery, $\bar{\mathcal{E}}$ is the expected mean total voltage on the resistor $R$, and $\sigma_k$ are the respective standard deviations.

-Consider now the batteries of Figure~\ref{MultipleBattery} are all of the same type.
+Consider now the batteries of Fig.~\ref{MultipleBattery} are all of the same type.
 The mean voltage of one the batteries of the group will be simply $\bar{V} =\bar{\mathcal{E}}/n$.
 Since the batteries are of the same type, the individual measurements $V_k$ have identical standard deviations $\sigma$ (same type of noise).
-We can use Eq.~\ref{eq12} and get the uncertainty of the mean value $\bar{V}$:
+We can use Eq.~(\ref{eq12}) and get the uncertainty of the mean value $\bar{V}$:

-Equation~\ref{eq14} indicates that the uncertainty of the mean value $\bar{V}$, normally called \textit{standard error} $\sigma_{\bar{V}}$, increases with the standard deviation and decreases with the square root of the number of readings \cite{reichl1986modern}.
-The standard deviation is a characteristic of the noise of the measurement system, method and/or the intrinsic noise of system being measured.
-If we want to decrease the standard error by increasing the number of measurements, we need, for example, to increase the number of readings by a factor of a hundred to get an improvement in the standard error by a factor of ten.
+Equation~(\ref{eq14}) indicates that the uncertainty in the mean value $\bar{V}$, commonly represented by $\sigma_{\bar{V}}$, increases with the standard deviation and decreases with the square root of the number of readings \cite{reichl1986modern}.
+The \textit{standard deviation} is a characteristic of the noise of the measurement system, method and/or the intrinsic noise of system being measured.
+If we want to decrease the \textit{standard deviation of the mean} by increasing the number of measurements, we need, for example, to increase the number of readings by a factor of a hundred to get an improvement in the uncertainty of the mean by a factor of ten.
 If the measurement noise is caused by the measurement system or method, it might be worth investing in improving the experimental conditions to decrease the standard deviation.
-As seen in equation~\ref{eq14} a decrease in the standard deviation decreases the standard error much faster than an increase in the number of measurements.
+As seen in Eq.~(\ref{eq14}) a decrease in the standard deviation decreases the uncertainty of the mean much faster than an increase in the number of measurements.

 The number of measurements required to bring uncertainty down to a desired level can be determined after the standard deviation $\sigma$ is estimated early in the measurement process, in a pilot experiment.
-Derivation of equation~\ref{eq14} assumes thatm the variances are equal and should not change from measurement to measurement.
-Therefore to use equation~\ref{eq14} the multiple measurements of the same quantity should come from the same probability distribution (homoscedasticity).
+Derivation of Eq.~(\ref{eq14}) assumes that the variances are equal and should not change from measurement to measurement.
+Therefore to use Eq.~(\ref{eq14}) the multiple measurements of the same quantity should come from the same probability distribution (homoscedasticity).
 In the loudspeaker analogy homocedasticity would be equivalent to noises with equal and constant average powers and timbres.